No injuries reported after fire at Nestlé USA plant in Burlington

 The City of Burlington Fire Department responded at 11:04 a.m.
-Wednesday to Nestlé USA, 637 S. Pine St., after a report of a fire, according to a City of Burlington Fire Department news release.
+Wednesday to Nestlé USA, 637 S. Pine St., after a report of a fire, according to a Fire Department news release.

 Maintenance personnel said that there was a large amount of smoke filling the rooms of one of the production units.
 Using a thermal imaging camera, fire crews identified hotspots in the conveyor ductwork and filter unit of the equipment inside the room.